krazeelegz/LHL_lighthouse_browser/README.md

 * Going back again means you can go forward twice
 * Attempting to go forward when you're at the most current/recent URL is not possible (tell the user to stuff it)

 We might as well store the URLs visited by the user in the database.

-Think about the following:
+**Think about the following:**

 1. What model(s) / table(s) should you create?
 2. What should the fields/attributes be?

+**You'll probably want to:**

+* Add ActiveRecord support
+* Use SQLite3 (add the gem, establish a connection to the db)
+* Put your models in `app/models` folder
+* Add rake commands to be able to create, drop, migrate the db

+Hint: Refer to and perhaps even bring in files/code from your previous project to save on time.

 ### 5. Enhancement - Visit links _(Bonus)_